innershell/browser-usb-extension/README.md

 1. Autofills the data into forms when the subscribing page URL is in context.

 # Supported Platforms
-* Chromium-based browsers (e.g., Google Chrome, Microsoft Edge, Brave)
+* Chromium-based browsers: Google Chrome, Microsoft Edge, Brave

-Note: Microsoft Windows only.
+Note: This extension will work in Microsoft Windows only because the native host executable for many devices are windows-based.
+Note 2: If you need this extension to work for a non-Windows-based operating system, please contact me for a custom plugin.

 # Installation
 COMING SOON